Kruceo/Bound-Unbound/README.md

 ### Side Targets
-- ✅ Block multiple login requests
+- ✅ Block brute-force login requests
-- ✅ Store client ip in JWT and compare with client request
 - ✅ Password reset method
-- ❌ Multiple users, with custom roles and nodes assigned to each
+- ✅ Multiple users, with custom roles and nodes assigned to each
-- ❌ Admin will create "links" to other other person create a guest user
+- ✅ Admin can create "links" to another signup
+- ❌ Refactor 'old' code.
 - ❌ Verify if unbound is running after a server reload, if not, restore last config file
 - ❌ Modify Unbound configuration remotely
 - ❌ Change some host configuration remotely
 - ❌ Timed Rules
 - ❌ TOTP for two factor authentication
+- ❌ Statistics in dashboard

 ## Build